canonical/lxd/doc/reference/storage_zfs.md

 : ZFS doesn't support restoring from snapshots other than the latest one.
   You can, however, create new instances from older snapshots.
   This method makes it possible to confirm whether a specific snapshot contains what you need.
-  After determining the correct snapshot, you can {ref}`remove the newer snapshots <storage-edit-snapshots>` so that the snapshot you need is the latest one and you can restore it.
+  After determining the correct snapshot, you can `remove the newer snapshots <storage-edit-snapshots>` so that the snapshot you need is the latest one and you can restore it.

   Alternatively, you can configure LXD to automatically discard the newer snapshots during restore.
   To do so, set the [`zfs.remove_snapshots`](storage-zfs-vol-config) configuration for the volume (or the corresponding `volume.zfs.remove_snapshots` configuration on the storage pool for all volumes in the pool).